Rufus Sewell on Lord M's "changed relationship" with Jenna Coleman's Queen in Victoria series two

 Rufus Sewell on Lord M’s “changed relationship” with Jenna Coleman’s Queen in Victoria series two

-Victoria's beloved former PM will make an appearance in Sunday night's episode, reuniting with Jenna Coleman's Queen Victoria and Tom Hughes' Prince Albert
+Victoria's beloved former PM reunites with Jenna Coleman's Queen Victoria and Tom Hughes' Prince Albert

 Rufus Sewell is back as Lord Melbourne in series two of ITV drama Victoria – but don’t expect everything to be the same between the ex-Prime Minister and his Queen.